Amazon earnings skyrocket on cloud computing, advertising

 For instance, the company is working to ship food from Whole Foods Market stores across the United States, in an ambitious attempt to bring groceries into the age of online retail.

-Amazon’s spending typically climbs in the July through September quarter, pressuring profits as the company prepares for Christmas and the winter holidays, its peak sales period for the year.
+Amazon’s spending typically climbs in the summer quarter, pressuring profits as the company prepares for Christmas and the winter holidays, its peak sales period each year.

 Yet the company said it expects an operating profit between $1.4 billion and $2.4 billion, up from $347 million a year earlier.
 Analysts were expecting $843 million, according to Thomson Reuters I/B/E/S.

-The company reported a second-quarter profit of $2.5 billion, its largest ever.
+The company also reported a second-quarter profit of $2.5 billion, its largest ever.

 “A big contributor to the quarter and the last few quarters obviously has been strong growth in our highest profitability businesses and also advertising,” Brian Olsavsky, Amazon’s chief financial officer, said on a call with media.
 “We’ve seen a greater-than-expected efficiency in a lot of our spend in things like warehouses, data centers, marketing.”

+Amazon Web Services (AWS), the company’s profit center, posted a 49 percent rise in sales to $6.1 billion, also beating the average estimate of $6 billion.

-A July event that the company created to drum up business during the summer shopping lulls, Prime Day, has become a bonafide event to rival Black Friday.
-Popular brands now agree to put their inventory on sale for members of Amazon’s loyalty club Prime, while rival retailers scramble to drive traffic back to their websites.
+These key businesses, along with a July event that the company created to drum up sales during the summer shopping lulls, are helping Amazon overcome high costs in the third quarter.

+During the event, called Prime Day, popular brands now agree to put their inventory on sale for members of Amazon’s loyalty club Prime, while rival retailers scramble to drive traffic back to their websites.

 This year, Amazon said the July event saw Prime members purchase more than 100 million products.
 The company said it now expects third-quarter sales of between $54 billion and $57.5 billion, up from $43.7 billion a year earlier.